 What are the typical deadlines for reporting a car accident?

 Take Progressive, for instance.
-They say that you shouldn’t delay contacting your insurer.
+Their policy emphasizes that shouldn’t delay contacting your insurer.
 Geico is on the same page, urging you to report things as soon as possible.

 Exceptions and special cases